ANTHELINAE, ANTHELIDAE, BOMBYCOIDEA

 The caterpillars are very common on pastureland reserves on the outskirts of Melbourne.
 We have found them on one pasture every year for the past eleven years.
 On a sunny day the caterpillars are easily spotted clinging to plants or crawling onto the pavements which surround the reserve.
 On this pasture, they appear to be feeding on

-We have also found similar looking caterpillars on leaf litter in dry sclerophyll forest, where the only grass available is the occasional clump of Tussock Grass.
+We have also found similar looking caterpillars on leaf litter in dry sclerophyll forest, where the only grass available is the occasional clump of other Tussock Grasses.

 In spite of the ready availability of these caterpillars our success rate in rearing them through to the adult moth is low.
 Many specimens were attacked by a white fungus, while others just stopped feeding and died, probably from a virus.
 The amounts of heat, light, and moisture, may be particularly critical for this species.